Let's Create a Contact Form

 }

-We then pass the generated HTML email to the setHtmlBody()
+We then pass the generated HTML email content to the setHtmlBody()

-We also don't need to specify the subject of the email in setSubject()
+.
+We also don't need to specify the email subject using setSubject()

 Configuring